zahra-ali-jaffer/dsa-practice/arrays/Encode_and_Decode_Strings/README.md

 # Encode and Decode Strings

 This project implements an algorithm in Java to **encode** a list of strings into a single string and **decode** it back to the original list.
-This is a common interview problem (LeetCode: *Encode and Decode Strings*) and is useful in scenarios like network transmission or data serialization.
+This is a common interview problem (LeetCode: *Encode and Decode Strings*) and is useful in scenarios like network transmission or data serialisation.

 The idea is to safely convert a list of strings into one string so it can be sent over the network, then reconstructed without any data loss.